maniospas/Blombly/docs/material/style.md

 print("This is a number {number:fmt}");
 ```

-Similarly, preffer using control flow without brackets.
+Similarly, prefer using control flow without brackets.
 If so,
 prefer bracketless statements in the same line as their
 controlling condition.
 The language's syntax is curated so
 that only the trailing semicolon will appear in each line.